Nehal-7/delta-demo/README.md

 # Delta-demo
-This is a demo for Git &amp; Github
+This is a demo for Git &amp; Github.

+# something
+This is an exmaple